DAN-AND-DNA/37net/README.md

 # 37net
-    A very fast networking library
+    A very fast networking library for testing or building some demo servers

 ## Content
     Inspired by the networking of redis